Looking for essential oils for hiccups? You have found the right page.

 4. Coconut Oil

-Given that the helicobacter pylori infection is linked to long-term hiccups, the antifungal, anti-bacterial properties of coconut essential oil can help reduce long-term hiccups.
+Given that the helicobacter pylori infection is linked to long-term hiccups, the antifungal and anti-bacterial properties of coconut oil can help reduce them.

 According to sclhealth.org, coconut oil has 50% 12-carbon lauric acid which produces monolaurin when digested.
 Monolaurin has shown effective benefits in kidding fungi, bacteria, and stomach infections that can cause long-term hiccups.